eatembe1/liatrioappproject/README.md

 - Package.json file add the neccessary dependencies, displays the REST API version and runs a script to starts the node app.
 - Dockerfile which will be used to build the docker image and run in a kubernetes cluster in aws platform.
 The Dockerfile defines the working directory, and copies the package.json file to the working directory.
+The content was created from a local dev-env branch and pushed to the remote repository to be merged to the main branch.